 There are several processes included in PLAR.
 The CLA administers PLAR requests for Portfolio assessment which awards credit toward a degree, diploma, post-diploma or certificate program at AU.
-For a full overview of the entire PLAR process, please see our comprehensive flowchart (PDF - 22KB).
+For a full overview of the entire PLAR process, please see our comprehensive flowchart (PDF - 32KB).

-PLAR at AU offers you the opportunity to work with a mentor who will assist you through the portfolio preparation process.
+PLAR at AU requires you to work with a mentor who will assist you through the portfolio preparation process.
 Research has shown us that learners both need and enjoy this assistance.
 You will be assigned to a mentor near the front end of your portfolio process.
-Our PLAR flowchart (PDF - 22KB) will give you a better understanding of the whole process.
+Our PLAR flowchart (PDF - 32KB) will give you a better understanding of the whole process.
 You will have the ability to drive the mentor-learner relationship on a time-line of your choosing.
 Your mentor will negotiate a learning contract with you.
 Your discussions will occur mostly by email but there will be telephone contact as well, again, on your schedule.
 Your mentor will advise you on all aspects of portfolio preparation.

 *Can be viewed with RealPlayer.

-b) Athabasca University requirements for the granting of academic credit.
+- Athabasca University requirements for the granting of academic credit.
 We recommend that you read the AU Calendar for regulations governing the credential you want.

 You must be enrolled in an AU program to do PLAR.
 Any transfer of credit from other institutions must be complete.
 Start the PLAR process early in your program to ensure that whatever credits you receive will fit into your program.

 The amount of time it takes to prepare a PLAR portfolio depends on how much time and effort you can devote to it.
 You may still take courses while preparing for PLAR although you should consult with an advisor to ensure that you are not enrolling in courses for which you may ultimately receive PLAR credit.
 It will take us between three and four months to complete the assessment once we receive your portfolio.